NeuroWinter/neurowinter.github.io/_posts/2025-10-08-Heap-Corruption-in-Advantech-TP-3250-Printer-Driver.md

 The bug lies in the drivers assumption that the output buffer that has been given to it is as big as the buffer given as the input.
 However since both of these are user controlled you can make that not so.
-With an undersized output buffer you can force the down stream logic to perform an invalid free on teh heap memory that it thinks it owns.
+With an undersized output buffer you can force the down stream logic to perform an invalid free on the heap memory that it thinks it owns.

 #### What this looks like it Ghidra